-Scheduled and unscheduled Safety audits shall be carried out by the contractors and ESB (Customer Solutions) management, or independent contractors appointed by ESB (Customer Solutions) at the place of work, as the work progresses.
+Scheduled and unscheduled Safety audits shall be carried out by the contractors and 'ESB energy' management, or independent contractors appointed by 'ESB energy' at the place of work, as the work progresses.
 Safety audits should be maintained on site with the safety and health plan.
 Audits will form part of the periodic reviews with contractors on safety performance.